wtbarnes/ebtelPlusPlus/joss/paper.md

 \autoref{fig:figure1} shows example output from `ebtelplusplus` with different model parameters for the same time-dependent heating function.

 `ebtelplusplus` is implemented in C++ for computational efficiency and is wrapped in Python using `pybind11` [@wenzel_jakob_2025_16929811] to enable easier installation and a user-friendly API.
+Precompiled binary wheels are built using [`cibuildwheel`](https://cibuildwheel.pypa.io/en/stable/) run on GitHub Actions[^oatemplates] and distributed via [PyPI](https://pypi.org/project/ebtelplusplus/) at every release.
-Precompiled binary wheels are provided for all major operating systems and the versions of Python recommended by SPEC 0[^spec0] using [`cibuildwheel`](https://cibuildwheel.pypa.io/en/stable/) run on GitHub Actions at every release.
+These wheels are provided for all major operating systems and the versions of Python recommended by SPEC 0[^spec0].
+This alleviates the need for a user to compile the C++ code locally.
-`ebtelplusplus` is openly-developed on [GitHub](https://github.com/rice-solar-physics/ebtelplusplus) and documentation, both narrative and reference, is hosted online on [Read the Docs](https://ebtelplusplus.readthedocs.io).
+`ebtelplusplus` is openly-developed on [GitHub](https://github.com/rice-solar-physics/ebtelplusplus).
+Documentation, including an example gallery and a guide to contributing to the package, is hosted online on [Read the Docs](https://ebtelplusplus.readthedocs.io).
-It includes a comprehensive test suite built on the [`pytest` testing framework](https://docs.pytest.org/) and testing coverage is assessed using [Codecov](https://about.codecov.io/).
+`ebtelplusplus` also includes a comprehensive test suite built on the [`pytest` testing framework](https://docs.pytest.org/) that is run on GitHub Actions at each check-in.
+Test coverage is assessed using [Codecov](https://about.codecov.io/).

 ![Temperature (top right), density (bottom left), and temperature-density phase space (bottom right) of a coronal loop with half-length $L=40$ Mm for five different cases with the same heating input (top left panel).
 In the nominal case (blue), the electron and ion populations are kept in equilibrium, the cross-sectional area of the loop is constant, and the radiative losses are determined by a power-law function.
 If the electrons (solid) and ions (dashed) are allowed to evolve separately, heating only the electrons (orange) causes the ions to take about 250 s to fully equilibrate with the electrons while heating only the ions (green) causes the ions to become over three times hotter than the electrons due to the relative inefficiency of ion thermal conduction.
 Incorporating area expansion through the corona (red) leads to a higher peak temperature and a more delayed peak in the density while calculating the radiative losses using a time-varying abundance (purple) leads to a slightly higher peak density.\label{fig:figure1}](figure.pdf)